sklad-dev/Sklad/README.md

 * **sstable.bloom_bits_per_key** - (u8) how many bits to use for each stored key

 ## 🏗️ Architecture
 Sklad is built around an asynchronous task queue with a small pool of worker threads.
-This design allows the system to handle a large number of concurrent requests without overwhelming system resources.
+This design allows the system to efficiently handle a large number of concurrent requests without overloading resources.

-Wherever possible, the project uses lock-free data structures and algorithms to minimize contention and improve concurrency, serving as a core design principle throughout the system.
+The project emphasizes lock-free data structures and algorithms wherever possible, reducing contention and improving concurrency—a core principle throughout the system.

-The storage layer is implemented using an LSM-tree (Log-Structured Merge Tree) to optimize write performance.
+For storage, Sklad uses an LSM-tree (Log-Structured Merge Tree) to optimize write performance and support high-throughput workloads.

 ### More:
 1) [SSTable file structure](docs/sstable.md)

 ## Todo
+### Stage 1:
+* LSM-tree compaction
+* Handle inputs of arbitrary length
+### Stage 2:
 * Value separation
 * Prefix compression
-* Optimize disk IO